isomerpages/nparks-pcn/_the-park-connector-experience/Explore Park Connectors/Coastal Park Connector.md

 <p>At the East Coast Park towards Coastal Park Connector next to Changi Coast
 Walk, you can take a leisurely stroll amidst the lush greenery whilst enjoying the cool sea breeze.</p>
-<p>The Changi Airport Connector (link:&nbsp;<a href="https://www.changiairport.com/en/discover/changi-airport-connector.html" rel="noopener noreferrer nofollow" target="_blank">https://www.changiairport.com/en/discover/changi-airport-connector.html</a>)
+<p>The <a href="https://www.changiairport.com/en/experience/attractions-directory/changi-airport-connector-map.html" rel="noopener nofollow" target="_blank">Changi Airport Connector</a> is
-is a cycling and jogging path that features the Changi Jurassic Mile.
+a cycling and jogging path that features the Changi Jurassic Mile.
 It was opened by Changi Airport, and links the airport to East Coast Park and the Park Connector Network.
 <br>
 </p>
 <p>